North-Sea-Transition-Authority/supply-chain-action-plan/README.md

 - `cd fivium-design-system-core && npm install && npx gulp build && cd ..`

 #### 3.1.
 Update the Fivium Design System
-If FDS is not on the latest version, follow the instructions to update it [here](https://confluence.fivium.co.uk/display/FDS/Releases)
+If FDS is not on the latest version, follow the instructions to update it [here](https://fivium.atlassian.net/wiki/spaces/FDS/pages/10354845/Releases)

 ### 4. Build frontend components
 - `npm install`
 - `npx gulp buildAll`

 ### 6. Generate Jooq classes
+_This requires docker to be running on your machine, but have nothing running in docker_

 Execute the gradle task `generateJooq`.
 You will need to re-generate when you change the database.
-(This requires docker to be running on your machine, but have the SCAP DB off)

 ### 7. Bootstrap your local DB
 Run the script in `devtools/create_dev_users.sql` to bootstrap your DB.